TRIQS/dft_tools/doc/advanced.rst

   mix = 0.8                        # Mixing factor of Sigma after solution of the AIM Delta_mix = 1.0                  # Mixing factor of Delta as input for the AIM dc_type = 1                      # DC type: 0 FLL, 1 Held, 2 AMF
-  use_blocks = True                # use bloc structure from LDA input use_matrix = False               # True: Slater parameters, False: Kanamori parameters U+2J, U, U-J
+  use_blocks = True                # use bloc structure from DFT input use_matrix = False               # True: Slater parameters, False: Kanamori parameters U+2J, U, U-J
   use_spinflip = False             # use the full rotational invariant interaction? prec_mu = 0.0001